youngmr290/Australian-Farm-Optimisation-Model/docs/feedsupply_index.rst

 the situation when the quality of paddock feed is high and voluntary feed intake would lead to greater LW performance than the target LW pattern.
-To achieve the target LW pattern the animals would have to be offered the feed for a period of time, then placed on a restricted diet to bring them back to the target pattern before being returned to the high quality paddock feed.
+To achieve the target LW pattern the animals would have to be offered the feed for a period of time, then placed on a restricted diet to bring them back to the target pattern, before being returned to the high quality paddock feed.
 An example of this situation is wool growing ewes with access to high quality green lucerne during summer (potential growth rate 150 g/hd/d) while the target profile is maintenance.
 The optimal solution could be those animals grazing a combination of lucerne and other low quality